It would not be possible to bring you fresh content daily at

 professor for sport management at Liberty University (Lynchburg, VA).

-he has worked with professional sports organizations such as the
+Canada coach and has worked with professional sports organizations

 Allen Morris was head coach of the North Carolina men's tennis

 team for thirteen years.
 His UNC teams achieved a 245-123 record

 and won two ACC championships.
 Morris left UNC to return to his

 Alma Mater, Presbyterian College (Clinton, SC), as the Director of

 Athletics.
 His success at PC led to his induction into the

 South Atlantic Conference Hall of Fame, one of five Halls of Fame